[ The Origin ]

 I am Romina Ghahramani, the mind and hands behind ZERVAN.

-They do not promise transformation.
+They do not explain anything.

 They restore contact.